basecore/teams-background-manager/README.md

 7. Click **Teams Restart** to reload the Teams client.
 8. In Microsoft Teams, select the original built-in animated thumbnail that corresponds to the replaced slot.

-> **Note:** The image shown in Teams may still look like the original Microsoft preview, even though the underlying animated video is now your custom file.

 ---

 ## How it works

 The app operates locally on the user machine.

-### Main workflow
-1. Detect the Teams background cache path.
-2. Identify known animated background filenames.
-3. Show both:
-   - the currently active local file,
-   - and the original preview reference.
-4. Replace the selected Teams MP4 with a custom MP4.
-5. Optionally optimize that file with OpenCV.
-6. Restart Teams so the replacement becomes active more quickly.

 ### Main local folder used
 ```text
 %LOCALAPPDATA%\Packages\MSTeams_8wekyb3d8bbwe\LocalCache\Microsoft\MSTeams\Backgrounds
 ```

 ### Local backup/reset folder
 ```text
 %USERPROFILE%\Teams_Background_Backups
 ```